nikola-m/freeCappuccino-dev/examples/naturalConvectionAnnulus/README.md

 `gmsh cylinder_annular.geo -3 -o cylinder_annular.su2`

 Note: We have saved mesh in su2 format - which is possible in Gmsh.
 We do that becasue of the conversion utility that we have, and which we will call in following step.
-If you haven't done it - you will need to compile this utility - which is located in 'utilities' folder of freeCappuccino.
+If you haven't done it - you will need to compile _su2ToCappuccino_ which is located in 'utilities' folder of freeCappuccino.
 This program will create mesh files for our simulation:

 `mkdir polyMesh vtk vtk/mesh 0`
 `su2ToCappuccino cylinder_annular`